ElliotKillick/qvm-create-windows-qube/README.md

 Windows 10 (After downloading with `download-windows.sh`):

+`./qvm-create-windows-qube.sh -oyp steam -i win10x64.iso -a win10x64-pro.xml game-console`

+Windows 10 LTSC:

-`./qvm-create-windows-qube.sh -n sys-whonix -oyw -i win10x64-enterprise-eval.iso -a win10x64-enterprise-eval.xml anon-win10`
+`./qvm-create-windows-qube.sh -n sys-whonix -oyw -i win10x64-ltsc-eval.iso -a win10x64-ltsc-eval.xml anon-win10`

+Windows Server 2019:

+`./qvm-create-windows-qube.sh -n sys-firewall -oy -i win2019-eval.iso -a win2019-datacenter-eval.xml dc-win2019`

 ## Security

-qvm-create-windows-qube is "reasonably secure," as Qubes OS would have it.
+qvm-create-windows-qube is "reasonably secure," as Qubes would have it.

 - `windows-mgmt` is air gapped
 - The entirety of the Windows qube setup process happens is done air gapped
-    - Exception: Installing packages as the very end of Windows qube installation if desired
+    - There is an exception for installing packages at the very end of the Windows qube installation
-- Entire class of command injection vulnerabilites eliminated in the Dom0 shell script by not letting it parse any output from the untrusted `windows-mgmt` qube
+- Entire class of command injection vulnerabilities eliminated in the Dom0 shell script by not letting it parse any output from the untrusted `windows-mgmt` qube
     - Only exit codes are passed by `qvm-run`; no variables
     - This also mitigates the fallout of another [Shellshock](https://en.wikipedia.org/wiki/Shellshock_(software_bug)) Bash vulnerability
 - Downloading of the Windows ISOs is made secure by enforcing:
-    - ISOs are downloaded straight from Microsoft run subdomains of `microsoft.com`
+    - ISOs are downloaded straight from Microsoft controlled subdomains of `microsoft.com`
     - HTTPS TLS 1.2/1.3
     - HTTP public key pinning (HPKP) to whitelist the website's certificate instead of relying on certificate authorities (CAs)
     - SHA-256 verification of the files after download
 - Packages such as Firefox are offered out of the box so the infamously insecure Internet Explorer never has to be used
-- Windows is treated like an untrusted guest operating system the entire way through
+- Windows is treated as an untrusted guest operating system the entire way through
 - The impact of any theoretical vulnerabilities in handling of the Windows ISO is limited to `windows-mgmt`

-Windows 7/Windows Server 2008 R2 reached [End Of Life (EOL) on January 14, 2020](https://support.microsoft.com/en-us/help/4057281/windows-7-support-will-end-on-january-14-2020).
-Updates for these operating systems (OSs) are still available with Extended Security Updates (ESUs), however, the only way these can be obtained is by paying for them.
+Windows 7 and Windows Server 2008 R2 reached [End Of Life (EOL) on January 14, 2020](https://support.microsoft.com/en-us/help/4057281/windows-7-support-will-end-on-january-14-2020).
+Updates for these OSs are still available with Extended Security Updates (ESUs) if paid for.
 Office 365 for these OSs will continue getting security updates until [January 2023](https://support.office.com/en-us/article/windows-7-end-of-support-and-office-78f20fab-b57b-44d7-8368-06a8493f3cb9).

-Important: If RDP is to be enabled on the Windows qube (not default) then make sure it is fully up-to-date because the latest Windows 7 ISO Microsoft offers is unfortunately still vulnerable to [BlueKeep](https://en.wikipedia.org/wiki/BlueKeep) and related DejaBlue vulnerabilites
+If RDP is to be enabled on a Windows 7 qube (not default) then make sure it is fully up-to-date because the latest Windows 7 ISO Microsoft offers is unfortunately still vulnerable to [BlueKeep](https://en.wikipedia.org/wiki/BlueKeep) and related DejaBlue vulnerabilities.

-Important: A crictal vulnerability in Windows 10 and Windows Server 2016/2019 cryptography was [recently disclosed](https://media.defense.gov/2020/Jan/14/2002234275/-1/-1/0/CSA-WINDOWS-10-CRYPT-LIB-20190114.PDF).
-This allows any and all cryptography in these OSs (including HTTPS; the green lock in your browser) to be easily intercepted.
-When an updated ISO comes out from Microsoft the direct link in `download-windows.sh` will be updated but until then please update your qubes if they run the aforementioned OSs.
+A critical vulnerability in Windows 10 and Windows Server 2016/2019 cryptography was [recently disclosed](https://media.defense.gov/2020/Jan/14/2002234275/-1/-1/0/CSA-WINDOWS-10-CRYPT-LIB-20190114.PDF).
+This allows any and all cryptography in these OSs (including HTTPS; the little padlock in your browser) to be easily intercepted.
+When Microsoft releases an updated ISO, the direct links in `download-windows.sh` will be updated but until then please update your qubes if they run the aforementioned OSs.

 ## Privacy